open-mmlab/mmdetection/docs/en/user_guides/dataset_prepare.md

 python tools/misc/download_dataset.py --dataset-name refcoco --save-dir data/coco --unzip
 ```

-Then the directory should be like this.
+Then the directory should be like this:

 ```text
 data